iangilman/angry-mob/README.md

 # To Do

+* Actually submit
+* Other login methods (Facebook, email)
+* Show a list of submitted reports
 * When you sign out, clean out the whole session
 * Don't do twitter sign in until after the twitter url comes back